LucasReinaldo/happy-nlw3/README.md

 ## Project

-Ecoleta is a project that aims to show, according to your location, the collection points of disposable materials, as Kitchen Oil, Batteries, Papers...
+Happy is a project that aims to show, according to your location, the locations of orphanages...

 ## How to contribute